RobinKumar5986/wwwhisper/README.md

 Usually web authentication systems are built into web applications.
 With wwwhisper this is not required.
-The photo album above consist of static html and javascript files with no dynamic code executed at the server side and with no awerness of wwwhisper.
+The photo album above consist of static HTML and JavaScript files with no dynamic code executed at the server side and with no awareness of wwwhisper.

 Nginx inserts a small overlay in the lower-right corner of each protected html document.
 The overlay contains an email of the current